Miles Sanders Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 Matchup vs. New York

-- Sanders has averaged 45.5 rushing yards per game in his four career matchups against the Giants, 14.0 fewer yards than his over/under in Sunday's game.
+- Against the Giants, Sanders' 45.5 rushing yards per game over his four career matchups are 14.0 fewer than his over/under in Sunday's game.

-- Allowing 119.7 rushing yards per game, the Giants have the 23rd-ranked run defense in the NFL.
+- The Giants have the NFL's 23rd-ranked defense against the run, allowing 119.7 yards per game.

-- This year the Giants are ranked sixth in the NFL in rushing touchdowns conceded (eight).
+- The Eagles are up against the NFL's sixth-ranked defense when it comes to rushing TDs conceded (eight this season).

 Recent Performances

-- In last week's matchup with the Saints, Sanders racked up 94 yards on 16 carries (averaging 5.9 yards per attempt).
+- Against the Saints last week, Sanders rushed 16 times for 94 yards (5.9 yards per carry).

-- Sanders has put up 94 rushing yards on 16 carries (31.3 yards per game) with zero touchdowns over his last three games.
+- Over his last three outings, Sanders has piled up 94 rushing yards (31.3 per game) on 16 attempts.

 Sanders' Philadelphia Teammates